AdKats/AdKats/extensions/LRT-README.md

 <ol>
     <li>
         <b>Optionally Install AdKats.</b>
-        AdKatsLRT can run independently from the AdKats base plugin, but certain advanced functions are disabled as a result.
+        AdKatsLRT can run independently from the AdKats base plugin, but certain advanced functions cannot be used as a result.
 To install the latest version of AdKats, view the
         <a href="https://github.com/AdKats/AdKats#install" target="_blank">AdKats Install Instructions.</a>
         After install make sure you are running version 6.0.0.0 or later.
 If you are not, download the <a href="http://api.gamerethos.net/adkats/fetch/test?force=1" target="_blank">Latest Test Version</a>.
     </li>